SchreibeZumSpass/Calculator/README.md

 - Multiplication
 - Deletion

-Calculator supports input validation.<br>
+Calculator provides input format and value validation.<br>

 Requirements:
-- Numbers must be in range between 1 and 10 included
+- Numbers must be in range of 1 and 10 included
 - Numbers must be of the same type
-- Only two numbers must be the operands
+- Only two numbers must be the submitted to the calculator
 - Sign must be one of four basic operations (+ - * /)
-- Subtraction and division of roman numbers must be positive
+- Subtraction and division result of roman numbers must be positive

-In case of requirements violation, the application displays a console error message and exits.
+In case of requirement violation, the application throws a custom exception.

 ---